opendocsg/slw-judgments-backfill/2015_SGCA_5/report.md

  (c) in any event, such cost consequences should not be conflated with the interpretation of the terms of the OTS.

 31     In addition, the Appellant also makes two further submissions not raised in the court below.
 The first is that the dismissal of the counterclaim was a fundamental change in circumstances which caused the OTS to lapse.
-This is a principle of contract law derived from the cases of _Financ ings Ltd v Stimson_ [1962] 1 WLR 1184 (“ _Financ ings v Stimson_ ”) and _Dysart Timbers Ltd v Nielsen_ [2009] 3 NZLR 160 (“ _Dysart Timbers_ ”); common law contractual principles can be applied to the OTS regime insofar as they are not inconsistent with the express provisions in O 22A: see _Chia Kim Huay (litigation representative of the estate of Chua Chye Hee, dec eased) v Saw Shu Mawa Min Min and another_ [2012] 4 SLR 1096 at [1]–[2] (“ _Chia Kim Huay_ ”).
+This is a principle of contract law derived from the cases of _Financ ings Ltd v Stimson_ [1962] 1 WLR 1184 (“ _Financ ings v Stimson_ ”) and _Dysart Timbers Ltd v Nielsen_ [2009] 3 NZLR 160 (“ _Dysart Timbers_ ”); common law contractual principles can be applied to the OTS regime insofar as they are not inconsistent with the express provisions in O 22A: see _Chia Kim Huay (litigation representative of the estate of Chua Chye Hee, dec eased) v Saw Shu Mawa Min Min and another_ <span class="citation">[2012] 4 SLR 1096</span> at [1]–[2] (“ _Chia Kim Huay_ ”).

 32     Second, submitting in the alternative, the Appellant contends that there is an implied term that the OTS would lapse at the point when either the claim or the counterclaim has been fully and finally disposed of.